 Moreover, video conferencing focuses on two-way communication; some use cases such as faith streaming focus on one-way streaming, and video conferencing can end up compromising quality in exchange for optimizing two-way video and audio feed.
 Additionally, live video streaming allows a single person to control the stream and keep the attention focused on them, so another participant can't interfere or derail the webcast.

 Because of the flexibility and usefulness of live video, it has been widely adopted by a number of different organizations to assist or improve their operations.
 This includes both public and private entities.
 Here are 5 use cases for live video streaming.

 Enterprise and Corporate Streaming

-Internally, live video acts as a reliable way to address the company, conduct meetings and provide training.
+Internally, live video acts as a reliable way to address the company in real time, conduct meetings recorded for future viewing, create a knowledge repository, and provide training sessions.

 While on-demand videos are also an effective training tool, live training introduces interactivity into the session.
 Employees can interact with the instructor and each other, ask questions and communicate through live chat.
 Instructors can also use interactive elements such as quizzes and surveys, to get feedback on how the training is progressing in real-time.

 Similarly, live corporate streaming is also a great way to make important announcements or address a large group of employees, such as a team, department or the entire company.
 For example, if a company is going through important changes in policies and regulations, the CEO or higher-ups can live stream the announcement to add weight and address any concerns employees might have across the entire company.
 Moreover, while CEOs and higher-ups can often seem unapproachable, live streaming can help them connect with employees at a more personal level and appear more approachable.